viperleed/viperleed/doc/content/basics/tensor_leed.rst

 for all affected atoms.

-Consequently, using these resulting amplitudes and intensities, an R-factor vs. the experimental intensities can now be obtained for any structure in the configuration space.
+Consequently, using these resulting amplitudes and intensities, an |R factor| vs. the experimental intensities can now be obtained for any structure in the configuration space.
 Then, the best-fit structure must be found by an optimization (minimization of the R factor) in the configuration space.